locnho/chem-feeder-mqtt/README.md

 # Configuration with RPI GPIO

-GPIO Pin 0 - Power: This pin is used to detect power to the pH controller (active low).

 GPIO Pin 16 - Alarm: This pin is used to detect pH controller alarm (active high).
 Connect to controller Normal Open (NO) side.
+GPIO Pin 27 - Acid Tank Level1: When this is asserted low, acid tank is below 1%.
+GPIO Pin 22 - Acid Tank Level2: When this is asserted low, acid tank is below 50%.

-Use this command:
+Use this command to enable GPIO:

 python ./ph-chem-feeder.py --mqtt --password "change to your password" --gpio

-If you need more options, run with argument "--help".

-# Configuration without RPI GPIO
+Use this command to enable and change GPIO pin:

-python ./ph-chem-feeder.py --mqtt --password "change to your password"
+python ./ph-chem-feeder.py --mqtt --password "change to your password" --gpio <alarm pin> <acid level1> <acid level2>

 If you need more options, run with argument "--help".